tjense25/METAFORA/README.md

 ### Input
 Input paths are supplied to the workflow in a tsv file provided in the `sample_table:` directive of the config file.
 An example input table is included: `example_input.sample_table.txt`

-Input table is expected to have the following 4 columns:
+Input table is expected to have the following 5 columns:
 * `Sample_name` (Unique sample ID)
 * `Tissue` (Name of tissue this sample was sequenced from i.e. WholeBlood, PBMC, LCL, Fibroblast, Brain, etc.)
 * `Technology` (Long read methylation input type.
 Currently can be one of 3 values: [**PacBio**, **ONT**, **Metafora**]).
+* `Phased` (**optional**, TRUE or FALSE if the bam input sample is phased.
+Used to annotate outliers with haplotype differences.
+Default is False)
 * `Input_file` (Path to input file corresponding to input type)

 ```
-Sample_name  Tissue  Technology  Methylation_input
+Sample_name  Tissue  Technology  Phased Methylation_input
-SampleA  WholeBlood  ONT  /path/to/SampleA.ONT.bam
+SampleA  WholeBlood  ONT  TRUE /path/to/SampleA.ONT.bam
-SampleB WholeBlood PacBio /path/to/SampleB.PacBio.bam
+SampleB WholeBlood PacBio TRUE /path/to/SampleB.PacBio.bam
-SampleC Brain Metafora /path/to/SampleC.methylation.METAFORA_formatted.bed.gz
+SampleC Brain Metafora FALSE /path/to/SampleC.methylation.METAFORA_formatted.bed.gz
 ```

 #### Input Types
 For **PacBio**, expected input is a methylated bam file.
 As part of pre-processing, Metafora will run cpg-tools to get a methylation bed file and properly format this file for downstream analyses.
-For PacBio preprocessing, a path to a static binary of cpg-tools and a downloaded CpG methylation model must be downloaded and included in the config file under the `pb_cpg_tools:` directive.
-These can be downloaded from pb_cpg_tools github page.

 For **ONT**, expected input is a methylated bam file.
 As part of pre-processing, Metafora will run modBam2Bed on the methylated file to generate a bed file of methylation proportions. **ONT** is specified for nanopore genomes where methylation has been called with guppy or dorado and methylation is stored in the Bam file as MM/ML tags.
 For nanopolish called ONT methylation you must manually format to be consistent with the **Metafora** input type.